ELSady/Classification-Telcom-Churn-Modeling/README.md

 ### Data Cleaning
 * Missing values were non-existent in data, however i had to do some data cleaning and transformation for `TotalCharges`.
 Some of its values were left blank.
 For this, I replcaed those values with zero (0).
 On top of transforming thius object types data to its proper type, numerical.
-* Feature transfomation of `Seniorcitizen`, replacing its initial distinct value of both '0' and '1' to to 'Ye's and 'No'.
+* Feature transfomation of `Seniorcitizen`, replacing its initial distinct value of both '0' and '1' to to 'Yes" and 'No'.
 And transform it to object type.
 * Cross Checking if dataset had properly been cleaned.

 ### Exploratory Data Highlight